Yu-Tsern/DigitalCertificateLab/lab1/README.md

 echo 00 > /etc/ssl/crlnumber
 ```

-Second, edit "openssl.cnf" either remotely through "vim"/"vi" or transfer the file to your computer and edit it with your own editors.
+Edit "openssl.cnf" either remotely through "vim"/"vi" or transfer the file to your computer and edit it with your own editors.
 In line 42, replace the directory ".demoCA" with "/etc/ssl."

 ```sh
  [ CA_default ]